 Fresh From the Ground

-Chef Eric Boyar regularly takes to the land to source the freshest seasonal ingredients for his buzzed-about farm-to-table offerings at his restaurant, Six Thirty Nine in Woodstock.
+Chef Eric Boyar regularly takes to the land to source the freshest seasonal ingredients for his buzzed-about farm-to-table offerings at his restaurant, SixThirtyNine in Woodstock.
 Time your visit right and you may be lucky enough to taste the magic of just-picked fiddleheads.

-Continue the bird themed tasty journey to Harrow for EPIC wines.
+Continue the tasty journey to Harrow for EPIC wines.
 As you drive up the long road into Cooper’s Hawk Vineyards, roll down your windows and listen for the distinctive cry of the Cooper’s Hawk.
 If you hear it, your next challenge is to determine if it’s from an actual bird or one of the “squawk boxes” used in the vineyards to replicate the bird’s call and scare other birds away from the grapes.
 Rolling vineyards, an expansive patio and beautifully landscaped green space may make you think you’ve been transported to Napa at this stunning winery.

-Neighbouring Essex County is Kent County, which continues the rich agricultural theme of the region.
-In Chatham, an all home-grown group of friends who’ve come together to form Sons of Kent Brewing Company and tap into their and the area's roots.
+Neighbouring Essex County is Chatham-Kent, which continues the rich agricultural theme of the region.
+In Chatham, an all-home-grown group of friends who’ve come together to form Sons of Kent Brewing Company and tap into their and the area's roots.
 Sons of Kent crafts premium craft beers using traditional methods with as many locally sourced ingredients as possible including hops, barley, grains, and more.
 The brewery is located inside a renovated movie theatre that the owners frequented in their youth and all visitors are invited into a feeling of community.
 Sitting at the bar or on the long picnic tables, the atmosphere invites you to mingle with fellow guests and even play classic board games as you enjoy the collection of brews and a bite from the on-site kitchen.